spaceandtimelabs/blitzar-rs/docs/commitments/get_one_curve25519_commit.md

+Gets the `n`-th Ristretto point.

-Gets the n-th ristretto point defined as:
+The `n`-th Ristretto point is defined as:

 ```text
 if n == 0 {